yun-long/yun-long.github.io/_posts/2017-04-25-RL_ModelLearning.md

 ---
 <img src="/images/posts/RL_intro/digram.png" height="250" width="400">

+Learning models can be easier than physical modelling as well as of learning control policies.
+Using learned models to obtain a new policy is very data efficient.

 ### Model Learning for Control
 Optimal control is an optimization method for deriving control laws.
 The goal is to find a optimal law or policy in order to follow the desired trajectory that minimizes a cost funtion.
 \begin{equation}